Essential Tremor (ET)

 What is essential tremor?

-Essential tremor (ET) is a neurological disorder that causes your hands, head, trunk, voice, and/or legs to shake rhythmically.
+Essential tremor (ET) is a neurological disorder that causes your hands, head, trunk, voice, or legs to shake rhythmically.
 It is often confused with Parkinson disease.

-ET is the most common trembling disorder that people experience.
+ET is the most common trembling disorder that people have.
 Everyone has some ET, but the movements usually cannot be seen or felt.
 When tremors are noticeable, the condition is classified as ET.

 ET is most common among people older than age 65, but it can affect people at any age.